learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 You can visit [http://localhost:8080](http://localhost:8080) and see the _"Welcome to Nginx"_ page.

 If you run the same command using the remote Docker daemon and visit the same page, you won't see anything.

 The URL is unreachable.

-So, what's different?
+_So, what's different?_

-The Docker daemon is in charge of running the containers and forwarding ports.
-With Docker for Windows the daemon runs locally — on your localhost.
+The Docker daemon is in charge of running the containers and forwarding ports

+**With Docker for Windows the daemon runs locally — on your localhost.**

 So you can just visit the running container on localhost.

-Minikube, on the other hand, runs a remote Docker daemon.
+Minikube, on the other hand, runs the Docker daemon inside the virtual machine.
+It's a remote Docker daemon.

 You need to visit the machine with the Docker daemon if you wish to see your running container.
-You can find the IP address of the virtual machine that runs Docker toolbox with:
+You can find the IP address with:

 ```bash
 minikube ip
 ```

-You can visit http://<your minikube ip>:8080 and see the _"Welcome to Nginx"_ page.
+You can visit http://your_minikube_ip:8080 and see the _"Welcome to Nginx"_ page.

 ## Testing your Docker installation